 Player node, we want to make sure we don’t

 accidentally move or resize them by clicking on them.
-Select the player node and
+Select the node and

-click the icon next to the lock - its tooltip says “Makes sure the objects children
+click the icon to the right of the lock; its tooltip says “Makes sure the object’s children

 are not selectable.”

-In this project, we will be following the Godot Engine naming
+For this project, we will be following the Godot naming

 snake_case, and constants use